Looking for an Ultrasound Physician in San Antonio?

-If you need ultrasound our Texas emergency room + urgent care is ready to help.
-We have the latest in medical equipment, diagnostic imaging and state-of-the-art testing capabilities in an inviting atmosphere with little- to no-wait times.
+If you need ultrasound test perfomed, our San Antonio emergency rooms are ready to help.
+We have the latest in medical equipment, diagnostic imaging and state-of-the-art testing capabilities in an inviting atmosphere with no wait times.

 Ultrasound imaging uses sound waves to take pictures of the inside of the body.
 Also called ultrasound scanning or sonography, ultrasound imaging uses a small transducer (probe) and ultrasound gel which is placed directly on the skin.
 The high-frequency ultrasound waves produce images of organs, soft tissues, blood vessels, and blood flow, from inside the body.
 The sound waves are at too high of a pitch for the human ear to hear.
 The images are used for medical analysis.
 Ultrasound is a non-invasive, painless procedure that carries minimal risks and uses no radiation.

 Most people associate ultrasound scans with pregnancy.
 However, the test has many other uses.
 Prestige ER uses ultrasound for diagnostic imaging to see inside the body for:

 - Brain (in infants)